-- Licensees and providers should follow proper handwashing, cleaning, and disinfection practices before and after eating.
-Follow CDC and CACFP COVID-19 food handling guidelines.
+- Providers should follow proper handwashing, cleaning, and disinfection practices before and after eating.

 - Actively encourage staff and families to notify the facility if they test positive for COVID-19 or have been exposed to someone with COVID-19 symptoms or a confirmed or suspected case.

 - Asymptomatic exposed persons who have had COVID-19 infection within the last 90 days do not need to be tested or quarantined regardless of vaccination status.